 However, homeownership comes with more responsibility than renting, so make sure you answer these questions before applying for a mortgage:

 - Do you have a stable income so that you can afford your monthly house payments?

 - Are you prepared for unexpected home repairs?

-- Do you plan on living in the home for several years so you break even on your mortgage?
+- Do you plan on living in the home for several years?

 Know your credit score